I am Professor in English Language and teach modules on the language of literary texts and the History of English.

-I have taught English language at various universities, particularly in the areas of semantics, the language of literature and language and language and gender.
-I currently teach modules on the language of literature and the history of English.
+I have taught English language at various universities, particularly in the areas of lexical semantics, the language of literature and language and language and gender.
+I currently teach modules on the language of literature and historical linguistics at undergraduate and masters level.

 My research is focused on the vocabulary in use in medieval England, particularly in the Middle English period.
 Most recently, I have become especially interested in lexical choices within the multilingual context of later medieval Britain and its presence in the administrative writing of the period.